De La Soul: 1993–2000: Buhloone Mindstate and Stakes Is High

 In 1994, 500 copies of a promotional EP called Clear Lake Audiotorium were released on clear vinyl and CD.
 The 6 track EP contained edited versions of tracks off of Buhloone Mindstate but also featured the tracks "Sh.Fe.MC's" (Shocking Female MC's) which was a collaboration with A Tribe Called Quest, and "Stix & Stonz" which featured old-school hip hop artists Grandmaster Caz, Tito of Fearless Four, Whipper Whip, LA Sunshine and Superstar.
 The EP was widely bootlegged afterwards.

 Stakes Is High (1996) was the first album not produced by Prince Paul, with overall production credits given solely to the trio.
 Although it was met with poor sales, it has been critically lauded for its music, lyricism, and its overall message concerning the artistic decline rap music began to face in the mid-90s.
 The title track and first single, produced by J Dilla, was not a hit, but the album's second single, "Itzsoweezee (HOT)", with only Dave on vocals, did fare better due to its creative music video.
-The album spawned a third single "4 More", featuring Zhane which peaked at #52 in the UK.
+The album spawned a third single "4 More", featuring Zhane which peaked at number 52 in the UK.
 The album did provide a launching pad for future star rapper and actor Mos Def, who appeared on the track "Big Brother Beat".
 The album also featured collaborations with Common, Truth Enola, and the Jazzyfatnastees.

 2000–2005: Art Official Intelligence and The Grind Date

-Four years later, De La Soul announced that they would release a triple album series entitled "Art Official Intelligence" (or AOI).
+In 2000, De La Soul launched the Spitkicker Tour, a U.S.-wide tour first hosted by De La Soul, Common, Biz Markie, Talib Kweli, Pharoahe Monch.
+That same year, they established the Spitkicker collective, which grew to include progressive hip-hop artists, comedian Dave Chappelle, chef Marcus Samuelsson, and others.
+De La Soul also announced that they would release a triple album series entitled "Art Official Intelligence" (or AOI).
 All three albums were intended to be released within a year, beginning with the release of Art Official Intelligence: Mosaic Thump.
 This was followed by AOI: Bionix in late 2001.
 After this, however, the third and final album in the AOI series was never released.
 For the next two years, the only De La Soul releases were singles or remix compilations.
 David "Trugoy the Dove" Jolicoeur stated in an interview that it usually takes about four years for the group to record an album, promote it with advertisements, touring and so on.
 The group was having trouble finishing the last AOI installment for many reasons, one of which being an ongoing struggle with Tommy Boy Records, which had been releasing its albums ever since its debut.